 Although a lot of people think of supplements as expensive, protein powder can be one of the cheapest options per gram of protein if ordered online.
 In Australia, my two favourite options are VPA and Bulk Nutrients since to the best of my knowledge they are the cheapest ways to purchase protein.

-If you order 1kg of Whey Protein Concentrate from VPA as an example (without applying the above discount), it is 25g protein per $1.
+If you order 1kg of Whey Protein Concentrate from VPA as an example, it is 25g protein per $1.
 That stacks up well with almost every other cheap protein source.
 If you order 5kg, the price improves to 34g protein per $1.

 Quality of Protein